pddring/cpu-simulator/readme.md

 ## Summary
 This project is a simulation of the Little Man Computer CPU adapted to make it more suitable for OCR A Level students.

+## Try it
+You can see a live demo of this project here: [tools.withcode.uk/cpu](https://tools.withcode.uk/cpu)

 ## Background
 The Little Man Computer (LMC) model CPU is a brilliant way of introducting students to the fetch-decode-execute cycle that controls how a CPU operates.